-As for the time limit for lodging the application, the text of the provision ('application being lodged with the appropriate authority, by or on behalf of the child concerned')293 seems to suggest that the application will have to be made while the child is still a child, i.e. 'every person below the age of 18 years unless, under the law applicable to the child, majority is attained earlier'.294 In fact, according to Waas, '[t]his provision means ... that the stateless child be dependent on the action of his parents to acquire nationality.295 When looking to the Explanatory Report to the ECN, it is specified that 'the time-limit is 18 years of age', thus '[t]he nationality must be granted to all children fulfilling the conditions specified in subparagraph b'.296 The issue here is that, as evidenced by the ESN Report 'No Child Should be Stateless', 297 even in cases where EU MS have legal safeguards capable of avoiding statelessness at birth, 'procedural requirements and additional stipulations in the law nullify relevant safeguards for some children who should benefit from them'.298 The same report clearly recognizes that, '[t]he establishment of inclusive legislative safeguards must go handin-hand with measures to remove practical and administrative hurdles in accessing or confirming nationality'.299 This is particularly alarming in what concerns the children that are categorized as being of 'unknown' or 'undetermined' citizenship for extend period of time, as this fact will preclude them from applying for nationality because they are neither stateless, nor nationals of a third-country.
+person below the age of 18 years unless, under the law applicable to the child, majority is attained earlier'.
+295 In fact, according to Waas, 'this provision means...that the stateless child be dependent on the action of his parents to acquire nationality.'296 When looking to the Explanatory Report of the ECN, it is specified that 'the time-limit is 18 years of age', thus 'the nationality must be granted to all children fulfilling the conditions specified in sub-paragraph b'.297 The issue here is that, as evidenced by the ESN Report 'No Child Should be Stateless'.
+298 even in cases where EU MS have legal safeguards capable of avoiding statelessness at birth, 'procedural requirements and additional stipulations in the law nullify relevant safeguards for some children who should benefit from them'.
+299 The same report clearly recognises that 'the establishment of inclusive legislative safeguards must go hand-in-hand with measures to remove practical and administrative hurdles in accessing or confirming nationality'.
+300 This is particularly alarming in regard to the children that are categorised as being of 'unknown' or 'undetermined' citizenship for an extended period of time, as this fact will preclude them from applying for nationality because they are neither stateless, nor nationals of a third country.